Buying a car or a home for the first time can bring a lot of excitement—but also a lot of angst, especially for young adults.

 Takeaways

 1. Share financial experiences and mistakes.
 Parents may lecture too much.
 Instead, they should try to share personal financial experiences and mistakes and let their experiences do the talking.
 Children can learn lessons about their parents’ financial examples, whether good or bad.[12]
-For example, parents can share regrets about past spending habits or their satisfaction about something they were able to buy with cash due to consistently saving money.

 2. Teach financial principles appropriate for the age and development of the child.
 Parents should teach to the child’s understanding of money by adapting to their developmental stage based on what they can reasonably understand.
 Everyday activities and life milestones can provide opportunities to teach financial principles.
 For example, parents can model budgeting and saving while at the grocery store or when kids get a paycheck.
 Parents could also naturally provide instruction about car insurance or saving for a car when children get their driver’s license.